wavefrontHQ/docs/pages/doc/wavefront_administer.md

 ## Authentication

 You can select your preferred authentication method for your environment by setting up single sign-on using an identity provider (IdP), so that users can log in by using SSO instead of a user name and password.
 Our authentication integrations use SAML and fully support two-factor authentication (managed by individual identity providers).
 In single-tenant authentication environment, you can set up or update self-service SAML SSO.
-You can also set up multi-tenancy, which is configured jointly by you -- at the customer site, and the Tanzu Observability Technical Support team.
+You can also set up multi-tenancy, which is configured jointly by you -- at the customer site, and our Technical Support team.

 ## Monitor and Troubleshoot

-You can use the Wavefront Usage integration dashboards to monitor and troubleshoot your Wavefront environment.
+You can use the Operations for Applications Usage integration dashboards to monitor and troubleshoot your environment.
 By using the dashboards in this integration, you can:

-* Get usage information for your Wavefront instance and Wavefront proxy.
+* Get usage information for your service instance and Wavefront proxy.
 * Drill down into the metrics namespaces to discover trends.
 * Examine the points per second (PPS) usage based on predefined ingestion policies.
 * See whether the ingested metrics are at 95% of the committed rate and optionally get alerts if that happens.
 * In addition, you can create your own dashboards, charts, and alerts by using the internal metrics to investigate the problem.

-You can also [examine the overall Wavefront usage](examine_usage.html) and monitor how data is used by specific accounts, groups, sources, metric namespaces, or point tags, based on [ingestion policies](ingestion_policies.html).
+You can also [examine the overall usage](examine_usage.html) and monitor how data is used by specific accounts, groups, sources, metric namespaces, or point tags, based on [ingestion policies](ingestion_policies.html).

-## Purchase Tanzu Observability Capacity
+## Purchase Operations for Applications Capacity

-As a Super Admin user, you can [upgrade](upgrade_and_purchase.html) your Wavefront instance from a trial version to a billable subscription.
+As a Super Admin user, you can [upgrade](upgrade_and_purchase.html) your Operations for Applications instance from a trial version to a billable subscription.
 You can also [add more PPS](purchase_additional_capacity.html) to your active subscription.